Troy: Troy VI

 The material culture of Troy VI appears to belong to a distinct Northwest Anatolian cultural group, with influences from the Aegean and the Balkans.
 The primary local pottery styles were wheel-made Tan Ware and Anatolian Gray Ware.
 Both styles were offshoots of an earlier Middle Helladic tradition related to Minyan Ware.
-The earliest gray ware at Troy was made in Aegean shapes, though by 1700 BC it had been replaced by Anatolian shapes.
+The earliest grey ware at Troy was made in Aegean shapes, though by 1700 BC it had been replaced by Anatolian shapes.
 Foreign pottery found at the site includes Minoan, Mycenaean, Cypriot, and Levantine items.
 Local potters also made their own imitations of foreign styles, including Gray Ware and Tan Ware pots made in Mycenaean-style shapes, particularly after 1500 BC.
-Although the city appears to have been within the Hittite sphere of influence, no Hittite artifacts have been found in Troy VI.
+Although the city appears to have been within the Hittite sphere of influence, no Hittite artefacts have been found in Troy VI.
 Also notably absent are sculptures and wall paintings, otherwise common features of Bronze Age cities.
 Troy VI is also notable for its architectural innovations as well as its cultural developments, which included the first evidence of horses at the site.

 The language spoken in Troy VI is unknown.
 One candidate is Luwian, an Anatolian language believed to have been spoken in the general area.
-Potential evidence comes from a biconvex seal inscribed with the name of a person using Anatolian hierglyphs often used to write Luwian.
+Potential evidence comes from a biconvex seal inscribed with the name of a person using Anatolian hieroglyphs often used to write Luwian.
 However, available evidence is not sufficient to establish that Luwian was actually spoken by the city's population, and a number of alternatives, such as Greek and Lemnian-Etruscan, have been proposed.
 Hittite documents found at Hattusa suggest that literacy existed at Troy and that the city may have had a written archive.
 The Alaksandu Treaty required King Alaksandu to read its text publicly three times a year, while the Milawata letter mentions that the deposed King Walmu was still in possession of wooden investiture tablets.
 The archive would likely have been housed in the citadel's innermost precinct, whose remains were pushed over the northern side of the hill during 3rd century construction.
 Despite attempts to sift through the rubble, no documents have been found.